 |An intensely-staring "green man" serves as a keystone, while musical instruments fill the flanking spandrels -- photo by Alice Lum|

 It would be one of Kuhles’ last designs.
-A year later he died, to be followed by Schirmer’s death the next year in 1893.
+A year later he died, to be followed by Gustav Schirmer’s death the next year in 1893.

 Schirmer’s sons, Rudolph E. and Gustave, took over the business.
 The upper floors not used by the Schirmer firm were leased as loft space.
 The most well-known tenant was another publishing company, Edgar S. Werner who would be here for many years.

 |Decorative iron cresting lines the slate-tiled mansard.
 Stone carvings appear at every turn, including the two S initials in each dormer, signifying the publisher's name -- photo by Alice Lum|

 Werner published, for the most part, books and pamphlets dealing with recitation and elocution, along with Werner’s Magazine—a Journal of Express—Vocal and Physical.
 Among the publications Werner printed and distributed from here were How to Read.
 A Manual of Elocution and Vocal Culture; Guttmann’s Gymnastics of the Voice, and Cure of Stuttering and Stammering; and Recitations.